-The client can determine to engage the Registrant to provide investment advisory services on a discretionary basis.
-Prior to the Registrant assuming discretionary authority over a client's account, client shall be required to execute an Investment Advisory Agreement, naming the Registrant as client's attorney and agent in fact, granting the Registrant full authority to buy, sell, or otherwise effect investment transactions involving the assets in the client's name found in the discretionary account.
+Registrant provides investment advisory services on a discretionary basis.
+Prior to the Registrant assuming discretionary authority over a client's account, client is required to execute an Investment Advisory Agreement, naming the Registrant as client's attorney and agent in fact, granting the Registrant full authority to buy, sell, or otherwise effect investment transactions involving the assets in the client's name found in the discretionary account.

-Clients who engage the Registrant on a discretionary basis may, at anytime, impose restrictions, in writing, on the Registrant's discretionary authority (i.e. limit the types/amounts of particular securities purchased for their account, exclude the ability to purchase securities with an inverse relationship to the market, limit or proscribe the Registrant's use of margin, etc.).
+Clients who engage the Registrant on a discretionary basis may, at any time, impose reasonable restrictions, in writing, on the Registrant's discretionary authority Restrictions that may be placed include, but are not limited to limiting the types and amounts of particular securities purchased for their account, exclude the ability to purchase securities with an inverse relationship to the market or limit or proscribe the Registrant's use of margin.